-The charts below illustrate the test designs for the 2023 Grades 3-8 English Language Arts Tests.
+The charts below illustrate the test designs for the 2024 Grades 3-8 English Language Arts Tests.
 These charts detail the number of passages and the type(s) of questions in each session.
-Session 1 consists of passages with only multiple-choice questions.
-However, the final passage in Session 1 will include both multiple-choice and two-credit constructed-response questions.
-Session 2, Grade 3 consists of passages with multiple-choice or two-credit constructed-response questions.
-Session 2, Grades 4-8 consists of passages with multiple-choice or two-credit and four-credit constructed-response questions.
+The first three passages in Session 1 consist of passages with only multiple-choice questions.
+However, the final passage in Session 1 will include both multiple-choice and 2-credit constructed-response questions.
+Session 2, Grade 3 consists of passages with multiple-choice or 2-credit constructed-response questions.
+Session 2, Grades 4-8 consists of passages with multiple-choice or 2-credit and 4-credit constructed-response questions.

-Also noted is the approximate number of informational and literary passages present on the 2023 tests.
+Also noted is the approximate number of informational and literary passages present on the 2024 tests.
 Please note that embedded field test questions and passages are included in the design.
 It will not be apparent to students whether a question is an embedded field test question that does not count toward their score or an operational test question that does count toward their score.